-Conc. load = 200 lbs any direction, any location along top or 42" above walking surface\ Uniform load = 50 plf perpendicular to glass at top or 42" above walking surface\ Load of 50 lbs on one square foot at any location on glass.
+Conc. load = 200 lbs any direction, any location along top or 42" above walking surface Uniform load = 50 plf perpendicular to glass at top or 42" above walking surface Load of 50 lbs on one square foot at any location on glass.

-Wind load = As stated for the application and components, 10 psf minimum - ASD level. \Refer to IBC Section 1607.7.1, applicable when fall protection is required.
+Wind load = As stated for the application and components, 10 psf minimum - ASD level.
+Refer to 2021 IBC Section 1607.9, applicable when fall protection is required.
 Installations without a top rail shall comply with the recommendations herein and IBC 2407.1.2.

-Glass stresses are designed for a safety factor of of 4.0 (IBC 2407.1.1) for live loads.
+Glass stresses are designed for a safety factor of 4.0 (IBC 2407.1.1) for live loads.

-The system will meet the applicable requirements of the 2009, 2012 and 2015 International Building Codes, 2010, 2013 and 2016 California Building Codes, and 2010 Florida Building Code (as wind loading permits) and other state codes adopting the IBC.
-Aluminum components are designed in accordance with the 2005 and 2010 Aluminum Design Manuals.
+The system will meet the applicable requirements of the 2015, 2018 and 2021 International Building Codes, 2016 and 2020 California Building Codes, 2017 and 2020 Florida Building Code (as wind loading permits) and other state codes adopting the IBC when properly designed by a qualified professional and correctly installed.
+This report is intended to provide design guidance to said design professional and isn't intended to demonstrate code compliance of any specific installation.
+Aluminum components are designed in accordance with the 2015 and 2020 Aluminum Design Manuals (ADM).
 Stainless steel components are designed in accordance with SEI/ASCE 8-02 Specification for the Design of Cold-Formed Stainless Steel Structural Members or AISC Design Guide 27 Structural Stainless Steel as appropriate.